 Joint Free Public Library of Morristown and Morris Township

-Abolitionist, women’s rights advocate and women’s club founder, Cornelia Grinnell Willis (1825-1904) advocated for and secured Harriet Jacobs’ freedom, making it possible for Harriet to write and publish what became an edifying “slave narrative.”
-Cornelia devoted her life to promoting the opportunity and right of education to all women.
+Abolitionist, women’s rights advocate, and women’s club founder, Cornelia Grinnell Willis (1825-1904) advocated for and provided funding for Harriet Jacobs’ freedom, and it was under her roof that Harriet secretly wrote the historically significant narrative, Incidents in the Life of a Slave Girl.
+Cornelia devoted her life to promoting opportunity and the right to education for all women.

 As a steadfast caretaker, women’s rights advocate, founding member of the “first woman’s club” in the United States, and abolitionist, Cornelia Grinnell (1825-1904) was a force to be reckoned with and had a decidedly positive effect on the lives of many individuals and families throughout her adult life.